 30-50 years old

 Excess abdominal skin and subcutaneous fat, abdominal wall muscle laxity and droopy deflated breasts.
 This combination of issues is usually caused by pregnancy.

 The breasts are usually addressed first with breast augmentation, a mastopexy (also called a breast lift) or augmentation-mastopexy.
 The abdominoplasty is then performed.
 So patients may also choose to add liposuction to their mommy makeover to help define their waistline, contour their hips or thighs, or eliminate “bra-line” bulge.

 To improve breast shape and abdominal contour.

 Surgery Center or Hospital

-Patients should be at a stable weight and cannot be using any nicotine containing substances.
-Patients should be done breastfeeding and have no future plans of pregnancy.
-Both are possible after a mommy-makeover but will likely compromise your final result and therefore it is recommended to wait until childbearing is complete before proceeding with a mommy makeover.
+Patients should be at a stable weight and cannot be using any nicotine-containing substances.
+Patients should be done breastfeeding and have no future plans for pregnancy.
+Both are possible after a mommy makeover but will likely compromise your final result and therefore it is recommended to wait until childbearing is complete before proceeding with a mommy makeover.

 In most cases, a hospital stay is not required.